“Special Olympics is truly an amazing organization. It changes people’s lives. It has changed our life,” says Candy Gubbels.

-The event made its return this May after a two-year hiatus due to the COVID-19 pandemic.
+The event made its return in May 2022 after a two-year hiatus due to the COVID-19 pandemic.

 Forty-five students from five Vancouver Island schools participated in the fourth edition of the tournament, which took place at Mark R. Isfeld Secondary School in Courtenay.

 This marked the first time that Special Olympics Unified teams were created for the tournament, where both students with and without intellectual disabilities shared the court together.

 Randy James, the Local Coordinator for SOBC – Comox Valley and tournament organizer, marveled at how special of an environment these Unified teams created.

 "I saw a lot of words of encouragement from athletes towards other athletes that were here, not just within the same team... but also opposition teams within the Unified division,” James said.